 Of course something from Islay will make me smile.
 Especially something with lots of warming sherry from my favorite distillery Bunnahabhain.
 Sweet caramel dessert aroma, beautifully entwined with subtle suggestions of oak, cardamom and polished leather.
 The indulgence of sweet berries and cream ensures a wonderful mix of tastes that progress into a roasted chestnut and malt celebration.
 The finish is soft and dry with a delicate hint of Demerara sugar and cinnamon spiced oak that lingers for a long time.
 How amazing does this sound.
 This 25 yo is perfect to keep me warm

 A limited edition bottling of Johnnie Walker Blue Label, with a celebratory design that reminds me of the winter sky with no clouds and just stars.
 And it sounds delicious too.
 Notes of oak, crisp spice, dried fruit, berries, hints of cedar, toffee with a touch of smoke, spice and citrus.
+You can get your hands on this Edition here.

 3. Langatun Winter Wedding

 I found this 5 yo Langatun Winter Wedding at Master of Malt and just fell in love with the name.
 A 5 yo single malt Swiss whisky, released as part of Langatun’s Winter Wedding series.
 It is a blend of their two flagship expressions, Old Deer (unpeated) and Old Bear (peated)).
 And it sounds delicious.
 There are notes of honey, barley, white grape and a light touch of smoke balanced with warming pepper and fresh fruits.
+I see that Master of Malt stock this interesting release.

 Also Read: It was a dark and stormy night…